-Rental expense charged to operations from these operating leases amounted to P7.4 million each in 2014, and are shown as part of Rentals under Cost of Services and Cost of Rentals in the consolidated statements of income (see Notes 17.2 and 17.3).
+Rental expense charged to operations from these operating leases are shown as part of Rentals under Cost of Services and Cost of Rentals in the consolidated statements of income (see Notes 17.2 and 17.3).

 Refundable deposits received in relation to these lease arrangements amounted to P11.4 million in 2014.
 These amounts are presented as part of Other Current Assets and Other Non-current Assets in the consolidated statements of financial position (see Note 13).